floscher/gradle-josm-plugin/docs/GithubReleases.md

     id 'eclipse'
 }

-// optional inline configuration block, or configure these properteis in
+// optional inline configuration block, or configure these properties in
 // 'gradle.properties'
 //ext {
 //   josm {